hellbox/srob-migration/content/reviews/the-ballad-of-rosie-the-riveter.md

 name = "The ballad of Rosie the Riveter" title = "The ballad of Rosie the Riveter" dek = "Women write about work in a new poetry anthology.
 It's maybe the most political book you'll read all year.
-(This is a compliment)" twitterauto = "As we head into Labor Day weekend, you should spend some time reading this collection of women's work stories." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/raising-lilly-ledbetter.md"] reviews_tags = ["reviews/the-ballad-of-rosie-the-riveter.md"]
+(This is a compliment)" type = "Review"twitterauto = "As we head into Labor Day weekend, you should spend some time reading this collection of women's work stories." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/raising-lilly-ledbetter.md"] reviews_tags = ["reviews/the-ballad-of-rosie-the-riveter.md"]